 - How to Backup Your WordPress Website Using VaultPress

-Now that you’ve successfully converted to the Church of Backups (t-shirts and other merchandise pending), let’s move on to the most common causes of the 403 Forbidden error.
+Now that you’ve successfully converted to the Church of Regular Maintenance and Backups (t-shirts and other merchandise pending), let’s move on to the most common causes of the 403 Forbidden error.

 As we mentioned at the beginning of this article, the 403 Forbidden error is the consequence of a server refusing a request due to a lack of proper permissions.
 Therefore, it makes sense to start your troubleshooting by checking whether your WordPress files have the correct permissions.

-First of all, in order to check this out, you’ll need to use an FTP manager.
+First of all, in order to check this out, you’ll need to use an FTP manager, your host’s cPanel file manager, or even the WP File Manager Plugin.
 For the purposes of this guide, we’ll be working with FileZilla, and if you need any help setting it up or learning the basics, take a look at this recent article where we covered everything you need to know.

 Once you’re set on that front, you’ll want to access your FTP server using your login credentials, then go over to your WordPress installation folder.
 If you haven’t done this before, they’re located inside the public_html folder – all you have to do is double-click on it: